ibexa/documentation-user/docs/shop_administration/cockpit.md

 - Bestsellers (Top 20)
 - Last orders (Last 365)
 - Best clients (Top 20)

-You can refresh this panel separately from the whole page with the icon in the top right corner on the section's title bar.

 Tabs **Last orders** and **Best clients** are only visible for users who have the Siso policy / Read customers and orders Policy.
 See [Permissions](permissions.md) for more information.